TruncatedDinoSour/armour/doc/d/pDB-1.md

-Or you can go the less entropic way of doing things and just using `total_chunks + 1` represented through bytes as the ID of the chunk, although this is **not recommended** due to integer limits and just for the fact that it doesn't have enough entropy.
+Or you can go the less entropic way of doing things and just using `total_chunks + 1` represented through bytes as the ID of the chunk, although this is **not recommended** due to integer limits and just for the fact that it does not have enough entropy.

-A Chunk ID can be pretty much any value as long as it's `chunk_identifier_size` bytes.
+A Chunk ID can be pretty much any value as long as it is `chunk_identifier_size` bytes.

 #### Padding the input data